memo/ofxKinect-demos/README.txt

  Just test prototypes to see what can be done with Kinect

- Using ofxKinect by Theo Watson and co. https://github.com/ofTheo/ofxKinect
+ Using ofxKinect by Theo Watson, Dan Wilcox and co. https://github.com/ofTheo/ofxKinect